JochenHiller/json-java-simple/README.md

 ## Overview

-This project aims to provide a most simple Json parser and writer in one single class.
+This project aims to provide a most simple JSON parser and writer in one single class.
 It is intended to be used by copying it into your target Java package and NOT to be used as a library.
 This helps to avoid dependencies on some JSON implementation sharing over your Java installation.
 If you don't care, please use the `org.json` package from https://github.com/stleary/JSON-java instead.

 This implementation has been design to have as lowest footprint as possible providing a stable and comfortable parser.
 The current size of JAR file containing byte code of this one single class is about 32 kB.